• Skip to primary navigation

 Some of these variations are mentioned in other sections of this post.

 • Use fresh, ripe tomatoes in place of canned.
-I recommend Roma tomatoes (plum tomatoes) as they're not overly juicy.
+I recommend Roma tomatoes (plum tomatoes), which are not overly juicy.

-• Add cooked rice to the dish for a heartier main dish.
+• Add cooked rice for a heartier main dish.

 • Use pinto beans in place of black beans.

-• Depending on how spicy you like your food, use Anaheim, jalapeño or Serrano peppers for the Hatch chiles.
-Anaheim chiles are the most mild and Serrano the hottest.
-Hatch chiles vary according to the soil they're grown in, and can be mild or spicy.
+• Use Anaheim, jalapeño, or Serrano peppers instead of the Hatch chiles depending on how spicy you like your food.
+Anaheim chiles are the mildest, and Serrano chiles are the hottest.
+Hatch chiles vary according to the soil they're grown in and can be mild or spicy.

 🥬 Make it Vegan

-• Either skip the cojita cheese garnish, or use a plant-based cheese.
+• Either eliminate the cotija cheese used as a finishing garnish or use a plant-based cheese.

 🍽 Ways to Use Mexican Black Beans

-• With tortillas, thinly sliced cabbage, cojita cheese, tomatoes and avocado crema for Tuesday night tacos.
+• Layer them on tortillas with thinly sliced cabbage, cotija cheese, tomatoes, and avocado crema for Tuesday night tacos.

-• Baked Chiles Rellenos Casserole Recipe with Eggs
+• If you have a brunch coming up, make this Baked Chiles Rellenos Casserole Recipe with Eggs for a hearty crowd-pleaser.

 Mexican black beans topped with cilantro and grated cheese in a dish, with lime slices on the side.